 Within the boundaries of the Sao Chico exploration licence and close to the area of past garimpeiro activity which is the main area of interest for the Company is a small settlement representing the Sao Chico village.
-This community provides the limited unskilled labour that the project has required to date.
-Electricity for the project is provided by a diesel generator.
+This community provides a limited source of unskilled labour.
+Electricity for the Sao Chico mining operations is provided by on-site diesel generators.